|

 3. Know a few phrases

 Turks are always impressed when someone even tries to speak Turkish.
-Being able to say a few things will carry you a long way!
+Being able to say a few things will take you a long way!

 Make sure you check out my other language posts, especially this one about Turkish for tourists.
 I will also have a survival Turkish course coming soon!